ikostan/JavaTestingWithJUnit/README.md

 ## Introduction:
 Unit testing is a critical part of any software development process.
 JUnit is an open-source testing tool specialized for Java, and it should be part of every Java developer's toolbox.
-Join Peggy Fisher as she explores Java testing with JUnit.
-Learn how to integrate JUnit with popular tools and IDEs (Eclipse, NetBeans, IntelliJ, and Maven), and conduct a variety of tests, including exception handling and parameterized tests.
+One of the benefits of JUnit is that the tests are done so that they do not require human judgment to interpret.
+When we create a test, we identify the expected result.
+Then we compare that to the actual result.
+If they're the same, then we know the test worked.
+If they're different, then we know we have an error that we need to go back and fix.
+Another benefit is it's easy to run many test cases at the same time (Test Suite).

 ## Topics include:

-Comparing values with assertions <br />
+* Comparing values with assertions
-Using JUnit with different Java IDEs <br />
+* Using JUnit with different Java IDEs
-Creating basic unit tests <br />
+* Creating basic unit tests
-Testing for exception handling <br />
+* Testing for exception handling
-Creating parameterized tests
+* Creating parameterized tests

 ### Screenshot #1:
 ![GUI](https://github.com/ikostan/JavaTestingWithJUnit/blob/master/img/ok.PNG?raw=true "GUI screenshot")